 The United States is a HUGE consumer of meat.
 It is the primary source of protein for the majority of Americans, but unfortunately it requires extensive resources to produce.
 This chart shows the incredible disparity in resource requirements between conventional livestock and crickets:

 In terms of sustainability, crickets are a compelling source of protein.
 Their energy efficiency enables us to use far fewer resources.
 Increasing our consumption of cricket protein will help us feed our growing population sustainably.

 After a look at the chart, you may notice plant protein is missing.
 Plants are great sources of protein, however, crickets are arguably more sustainable than plant proteins.
 It’s hard to beat the amazing efficiency of crickets!

 Crickets give us the opportunity to eat smarter and feed a quickly growing population.
 Of course, we want that population to be getting the right nutrition.
 Luckily, crickets have got that one covered, too.
-Check out Sources of Protein Part II for a look into the nutritional value of crickets.
+Check out Why You Should Be Eating Crickets Part II for a look into the nutritional value of crickets.

 Do you think cricket protein can help the planet?
 Are you open to giving it a try?
 Let us know in the comments!